 We need to figure out what is causing autism and stop it.
-We need to help the children who have been severely damaged and who cannot function get better.
-For those who cannot recover, we need a viable plan for how to care for them and ensure they have a safe future.
+We need to help these damaged children.
+Especially those who cannot recover.
+Moreover, we need a viable plan for how to care for them.
+And how to ensure they have a safe future.

 We need to start asking the right questions.
 We need to find the answers.
 And we need them right now.

 It’s time to stop damaging our children’s brains.